 Prior to COVID-19, many lenders offered 5% deposit mortgages.
 However, due to the pandemic many lenders tightened borrowing restrictions and raised the minimum deposit level to around 15% during 2020.

 However, at the end of 2020 and in early 2021, more lenders started to offer 90% mortgages.
 The mortgage guarantee scheme announced by the UK Government in March also meant that more 95% mortgages are now available.

 It is worth speaking to an independent mortgage advice to discuss deposit amounts and help you find the right mortgage for you.

 Another key question and one that will determine the budget for your first home, is how much you’ll be able to borrow from a mortgage lender.
 While in the past, this was simply decided by your income – lenders would lend up to three or three and a half times your annual income – in recent years other factors are taken into consideration.

 Lenders are increasingly focused on affordability, so they will take monthly commitments into account such as loan repayments and car finance.
 However, if you pay a bigger deposit then you may be deemed less risky and allowed to borrow a little more.
 Your credit score is also influential in determining how much you can borrow.

 Use our mortgage calculator to find out how much you can borrow and what your monthly repayments are likely to be.

 If you’re worried about saving enough to buy a first home, there are a number of schemes available to help boost your deposit and get you on the ladder.
 In Scotland, there’s the First Home Fund and there’s also LIFT.
-The First Home Fund is paused for applications at the moment but is due to reopen in April 2021.
+The First Home Fund is currently closed for 2021/22.

 Plus, you can also take out a Lifetime ISA which has replaced the Help to Buy ISA – it also offers a 25% government boost on savings, and the money can be used towards your first home.